kmasalski/Dev-Configurations-Toolkit/README.md

 # Dev tools and configs

-*Please note that the guide reflects my preferences and practices that work well for me.*

-This repository stores configurations and installation instructions with an aim to create the development environment on your Windows machine.
+This repository stores configurations and installation instructions with an aim to create the (opinionated) development environment on your Windows machine.

-As well,
-you can find here example backup of configuration files and list of mundane tasks that should be performed on a new developer machine.
+You'll also find example backup configuration files and a list of mundane tasks for setting up a new developer machine.

 ## Default applications